Automattic/wp-calypso/client/lib/analytics/README.md

 Finally, for consistency, the verb at the end should be in the form `add`, `remove`, `view`, `click`, etc and _not_ `adds`, `added`, `adding`, etc.

 With the exception of separating tokens with underscores, these rules do not apply to property names. `coupon_code` is perfectly fine.

+## Page Views Paths Conventions

+There are currently no enforced rules for page views paths reporting but, where possible, they should be normalized and the variables values replaced by placeholders.

+E.g. the path `/comments/all/example.wordpress.com/1234` should be reported as `/comments/all/:site/:post_id`.

+As a rule of thumb:

+- The **site fragment** should be reported simply as `:site`.
+- **IDs** should be reported as `:element_id` (notice the snake case).
+- **Non-enumerable variables** (e.g. the domain name in `/domains/manage/:domain/edit/:site`) should be reported without unnecessary qualifiers.
+- The value of **enumerable variables** should be reported instead of the placeholder where it make sense (e.g. if changing the variable value results in a page change, as it happens for the status in `/comments/spam/:site`).